ucsc-ospo/ucsc-ospo.github.io/content/osre25/projects.md

 # Put Your Section Options Here (title, background, etc.) ...
 title: 2025 Projects
-subtitle: "2025 projects still being added!
-For SoR eligible projects, filter for Reproducibiltiy/SoR filter. "
+subtitle: "For SoR eligible projects, filter for Reproducibiltiy/SoR filter. "

 # Position of this section on the page
 weight: 70